MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-record-reimburse-employee-expenses.md

 ms.date: 06/28/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: daa014eaa78caa7a317b05ca92ff27c1d1530c06
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 0e10011c598678134cb7badbd9a3be97751b4424
+ms.openlocfilehash: c12561f4851cd75bdc4098e506c113e50d3bc3be
 ms.contentlocale: en-nz
-ms.lasthandoff: 10/17/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-record-and-reimburse-employees-expenses"></a>How to: Record and Reimburse Employees' Expenses
+# <a name="record-and-reimburse-employees-expenses"></a>Record and Reimburse Employees' Expenses
 [!INCLUDE[d365fin](includes/d365fin_md.md)]  supports transactions for employee in a similar way as for vendors.
 Accordingly, employee posting groups exist to make sure that employee ledger entries are posted to the relevant accounts in the general ledger.

 > [!NOTE]
 > Employee transactions can be posted in the local currency only.
 Reimbursement payments to employees do not support discounts and payment tolerances.